Tallinn Black Nights Film Festival: History

 In 2015, the festival reached an audience of 80,000, the 19th edition featured 289 films from 80 countries; the events spanned two cities – Tallinn and Tartu.
 In addition to the main programmes, the festival included the Animated Dreams animation film festival, the Just Film festival for children and young people, and the Sleepwalkers international short film festival.
 In the same year, PÖFF also launched the first Tridens First Features, a competition programme dedicated to feature-length debuts by young directors.

 PÖFF film school, an online film education platform for Estonian public school students, was launched in 2021.
 Other initiatives launched during the COVID-19 pandemic include the Discovery Campus for young filmmakers, and the Creative Gate, a database for professionals from the regions.
 That same year, Variety magazine included the festival's director Tiina Lokk in its list of the 50 most influential women in the global film industry, highlighting the way she managed to lead PÖFF amidst the COVID-19 pandemic.

 In 2022, the programme of the 26th Festival featured 550 films from 75 countries, including 78 world premieres.
 In the same year, PÖFF added a fifth competition programme, Critics' Choice.
 Also since 2022, it is a partner of the Belarusian film festival in exile Northern Lights, whose programme is partly held at the PÖFF venues in Tallinn.

 The PÖFF-2024 programme included 185 films from 73 countries, the Children's and Youth Film sub-festival with 51 films and the Short Film sub-festival with 240 films.
 In 2024, the Festival launched the sixth competition – Doc@PÖFF for documentaries.

+The 29th Tallinn Black Nights Film Festival (PÖFF), took place from 7 to 23 November 2025.
+In Doc@PÖFF International Competition the following films were selected: